Are you looking to load up your e-reader or tablet with some new books to boost your business or career?

 I think women more than men, have a tough time “boasting” about their successes.
 This book shows how to do that with authenticity.
 Suggested by Kelley Briggs – DesignWorks NY, LLC.

 40) C-E-O & M-O-M Same Time, Same Place by Rochelle B. Balch

-In a conversational tone I address tax issues for small business from what you can or cannot deduct to self-employment tax (the big hit that can put even low income entrepreneurs into a 50% tax bracket) to home office, to IRS problem resolution including the formula the IRS uses to determine an acceptable offer in compromise on delinquent tax liabilities (pay pennies on the dollar!).
+In a conversational tone, I address tax issues for small business from what you can or cannot deduct to self-employment tax (the big hit that can put even low-income entrepreneurs into a 50% tax bracket) to the home office, to IRS problem resolution including the formula the IRS uses to determine an acceptable offer in compromise on delinquent tax liabilities (pay pennies on the dollar!).
 Suggested by Bonnie Lee – Author.